Our Garden Sites

 “Because you get to learn where your food comes from, it makes you want be thankful.”

-4TH GRADER AT JACKSON STEM ELEMENTARY SCHOOL
+4TH GRADER AT MARY W. JACKSON STEAM MULTILINGUAL MAGNET ELEMENTARY SCHOOL

 Rockdale Elementary School